 What sort of results can I expect?
 Is a full head of hair possible?

 It always depends on the area which needs to be covered, and your available donor hair.
 If you are taking hair loss medication to prevent further hair loss and have a reasonable area to cover, then achieving a full head of hair is certainly possible.
 If you are completely bald however, and have limited donor hair, then it is often beneficial to frame the face with a new hairline, transitioning it back to a lighter vertex and crown.
 Additionally, Scalp Micro Pigmentation can also be used in conjunction with a hair transplant to create the appearance of a fuller head of hair.

 What hair transplant techniques do you use?

-For FUE hair transplant surgery we use the state-of-the-art UGraft Zeus system achieving greater quality control & donor hair management when performing FUE procedures.
-UGraft boasts many innovative and patented attributes in FUE punch design, allowing superior performance and unmatched versatility to overcome the challenges commonly associated with FUE hair transplant surgery, including individuals with thick skin, curly hair and tightly-curled Afro-textured hair.
+For FUE hair transplant surgery we use the state-of-the-art WAW FUE and UGraft Zeus hair transplant systems allowing greater quality control & donor hair management when performing FUE procedures.
+These systems boasts many innovative attributes in FUE punch design, allowing superior performance and unmatched versatility to overcome the challenges commonly associated with FUE hair transplant surgery, including individuals with thick skin, curly hair and tightly-curled Afro-textured hair.

 For FUT procedures we use an advanced suturing method called the trichophytic closure, which adds an additional step to the traditional closure technique in hair transplantation surgery.
-Rather than simply putting the two sides back together, the skin along the upper edge of the strip harvest site is carefully trimmed before the two-layer donor site closure is complete, which allows hairs to grow directly through the scar line once healed.
+Rather than stitching the flaps back together, the skin along the upper edge of the strip harvest site is carefully trimmed before the two-layer donor closure is complete, which allows hairs to grow directly through the scar line once healed.